ChiaraBecht/NLP/Theory/Introduction_to_NLP.md

 ## How does the magic of NLP comes to life?
 ### What is NLP?
 NLP is a branch of AI, linguistics and software engineering that aims to make machines understand human language.
+Generally it is an interdisciplinary field which makes it hard to grasp for newbies.
 Understanding of human language can be broken down in the following subtasks:
 - detect the language (e.g. English, French, German, Dutch, Chinese) and can i understand this language?
 - detect sentences within a text
 - detect words within a sentence